lilyyangyn/GcoinProject/README.md

 # HKU CS FYP - Gcoin Gaming Platform
-This is a final year project from HKU CS student.
-We implement a gaming assets exchange platform based on a blockchain.
+This is a final year project from HKU CS students.
+We implement a game distribution platform with the in-game payment system built with blockchain.
 ## Table of Contents
 - [Tools List](#tools-list)
   - [Smart Contracts](#smart-contracts)